 7. Shortest ever Test match WI vs ENG was played in Antigua, 2009

-In 2009 Test series between West Indies and England in the Caribbean, the second Test match at North Sound in Antigua lasted merely 1.4 overs.
-The match was called off due to harmful outfield.
+In the 2009 Test series between West Indies and England in the Caribbean, the second Test match at North Sound in Antigua lasted merely 1.4 overs.
+The match was called off due to a harmful outfield.
 The outfield was declared unfit as bowlers faced issues while running-in at their run-up.
 The Antigua Test match between West Indies and England also happens to be the shortest ever Test match at the international level.

 8. Sanath Jayasuriya has picked more ODI wickets than Shane Warne